 Differences Between Steam and Infrared Heat

-Now that we’ve discussed some of the shared benefits that both steam and infrared heat can offer you, let’s start going over their differences.
-The way that each of these types of heat warms your body, as well as the benefits they provide, are different and we think that you should be informed before you purchase either type.
+Now that we’ve discussed some of the benefits of steam and infrared heat, let’s review their differences.
+The way that each of these types of heat warms your body and the benefits they provide are different.